 I am a recent law school graduate from Suffolk University Law School and hold a B.S. in Criminal Justice with a minor in business from Virginia Commonwealth University.
 Throughout high school, college, and law school, I have served as a coach, mentor, and teacher.
 I coached a swim team for many years, taught swim lessons to everyone from babies to adults, and served as a volunteer assistant with a middle school ESL department.
 As a law student, I had the opportunity to participate in a program where I taught Constitutional Law to high school juniors and seniors at Cambridge Rindge and Latin School in Cambridge, MA.
 I loved working with my class and watching how much they learned and grew throughout the year.
 One of my students was even selected to participate in a national moot court competition, and I had the privilege of coaching him through the competition and watching him compete in Washington, D.C.
 While I tutor a broad range of subjects, I am most passionate about history, government, political science, and law.
 I also love reading and writing, and am very experienced in drafting all types of writing and papers, including personal statements and college/grad school essays.
 Enthusiastic, passionate, and goal-oriented are words used to describe me.
 I love working with students of all ages and welcome any challenge!

-Virginia Commonwealth University - BS, Criminal Justice, Minor in Business
+Undergraduate Degree: Virginia Commonwealth University - Bachelor of Science, Criminal Justice, Minor in Business

 SAT Composite: 1310